-In the most recent edition of the series of lectures and debates Frontiers of Thought, in São Paulo, French-Moroccan novelist and journalist Leïla Slimani presented her understanding on identity.
-Journalist and critic Manuel da Costa Pinto mediated the performance.
+In the most recent edition of the series of lectures and debates Frontiers of Thought, in São Paulo, French-Moroccan novelist and journalist Leïla Slimani presented her understanding on identity, while journalist and critic, Manuel da Costa Pinto mediated the performance.

 This year, the events produced by Frontiers of Thought have the underlying theme of "the world in disagreement, democracy and cultural wars".
 The novelist's speech, entitled "Who am I?
 Identity and Culture," brought her own life story as a starting point for exploring the limits of what she sees as identity.

-Leïla was born in Rabat, capital of Morocco.
-She was educated in French and moved to Paris at the age of 18, where she attended college and started her professional career.
+Leïla was born in Rabat, capital of Morocco, where she was taught French.
+When she was 18 she moved to Paris, where she attended college and started her professional career.
 As a journalist, she covered the Arab Spring in Egypt and Tunisia.
 As a novelist, she published the award-winning book Dans le Jardin de l'Ogre and the successful Lullaby, which sold more than 600,000 copies in 36 countries.
 Today, she acts as the ambassador of the French language, a position conferred by the president of France, Emmanuel Macron.

 Feeling like a foreign in your own land and, at the same time, identified with two distinct cultures, is what has driven Slimani's reflection on identity and belonging.
 "Am I more French or more Moroccan?
 Reality is more complex than that.
 I don’t know who I am, and I don’t care about who people are, but I care about what they do and what they fight for," said the novelist.
 "There is no single, eternal identity - and such idea is dangerous.
 We need to accept that identity is permanence," she said.